Daylily-Zeleen/Photon-GDScript-Client-SDK-for-Godot-3.x/README.md

     - use 'bg_dispatch' to control the ability of dispatch incoming commands;
     - use 'bg_send_interval_ms' to control the interval of send outgoing commands( in millisecond)；
     - use 'bg_dispatch_interval_ms' to control the interval of dispatch incoming commands( in millisecond)；
-    - use 'bg_send_single' to control whether send all cached outgoing commands or send single cached outgoing commond per send cycle( default false, if you modiy it, please make sure you know what you're doing).
+    - use 'bg_send_single' to control whether send all cached outgoing commands or send single cached outgoing commond per send cycle( default false, if you modiy it, please make sure you know what you're doing)；
     - use 'bg_dispatch_single' to control whether dispatch all cached incoming commands or dispatch single cached incoming commond per dispatch cycle( default false, if you modiy it, please make sure you know what you're doing).
     - all RealtimeClient and ChatClient instances are useing the same background thread to manipulate, even if you game have multiple Clients instance.
  10. I expose the methods send_outgoing_commands() and dispatch_incoming_commands() from PhotonPeer.
 Please to learn how to use them if you need to control the timing of send and dispatch commonds flexibly.
 Commonly, if you don't want to background thread system, just call service() regularly to process netcode.